aws-samples/aws-iot-fleet-provisioning/README.md

 1. Select "Use the AWS IoT registry ..." to ensure the sample code works appropriately as it creates things here.
 1. Select Next
 1. Create or select the policy that you wish fully provisioned devices to have. (see sample open policy below)
+1. Select Next
+1. Enter a Thing name prefix (e.g. MyDevices_) and optionally type, groups or attributes for fully provisioned devices.
 1. Select Create Template
-1. Select the bootstrap certificate you created above and select *Attach Policy*.
+1. Select the bootstrap certificate you created above and click the *Attach Policy* button.
 1. Ignore the section on  Create IAM role to Provision devices, and select *Enable template*.
 1. Now select *close* to return to the console.